Blues Made the Right Move Despite Thompson’s Strong Season

 Thompson’s Historic Season for the Sabres

-After Connor McDavid and Leon Draisaitl, Thompson ranks third in the NHL in points.
-His seven-year extension begins in 2023-24, so his current cap hit makes him the league’s greatest bargain at $1.4 million.
-His cap hit will rise to $7.142 million for the next seven seasons after 2022-23.
+Thompson finished the season with 94 points, which was good enough for 15th in the league.
+His seven-year extension begins in 2023-24, so his previous cap hit made him the league’s greatest bargain at $1.4 million.
+His cap hit will rise to $7.142 million for the next seven seasons starting in 2023-24.
 With the salary cap likely rising over the next seven seasons, this deal could be an all-time steal for the Sabres, an up-and-coming team with Thompson the face of it all.

-Through 32 games this season, he has 26 goals and 24 assists.
-A lot of his goals are similar to the clip above.
-He’s become a human highlight reel, the only player who has more highlight-reel plays than him is McDavid.
+A lot of Thompson’s goals from 2022-23 were similar to the clip above.
+He’s become a human highlight reel, the only player who has more highlight-reel plays than him is Connor McDavid.
 He’s one of the most dynamic players in the league due to his size and skill – it’s rare for a 6-foot-7 player to have as much offensive skill as Thompson, and it’s not surprising that he’s become elite, but it’s mesmerizing to watch.

 It’s also no surprise that Blues general manager Doug Armstrong knows how to draft talent, and I give credit to current Arizona Coyotes general manager Bill Armstrong for his role in this during his time with the Blues from 2004 to 2020.
 Among their 10 picks in the 2016 Draft, the Blues drafted Thompson and Jordan Kyrou.
 They followed that up with Robert Thomas as the 20th pick in the 2017 Draft.
 They’ve been hit or miss on first-round picks over the years with players like Klim Kostin and Dominik Bokk, but they almost always get something valuable out of a draft.